 Writing Award: First Prize, Meritorious Paper on Copyright Law Submitted in the Nathan Burkan Memorial Writing Competition at Seton Hall University School of Law.

 Photo Credits: Book contributor (farm photo, CD insert), Great Destinations NJ (The Star-Ledger); exhibitor, NJ Performing Arts Center (photo: Spice of Life/India).
 See my iStock by Getty Images portfolio.
-Content is updated; check iStock regularly.
+Content is updated regularly.

 Memberships: American Society of Journalists and Authors; Authors Guild; Society of Children’s Book Writers and Illustrators; Editorial Freelancers Association.

 Certificate, Organizational and Executive Coaching, New York University.